Last Updated on 31/07/2023

 Think of your budget as a tool which allows you to track your income and expenses so that you can make informed decisions about how to best use your money.
 Another benefit to having a budget is that makes it easier to identify areas in which you may be spending more than you need to, or where you could cut back in order to save money.

 A budget can be as simple or complex as you need it to be for your particular case.
 At its most basic, it should include all of your regular income and expenses.
-This can be done by tracking your spending in something a simple as a spreadsheet, or directly in your Evernote.
+This can be done by tracking your spending in something a simple as a spreadsheet, or directly in your notes app.

 There is also some great personal finance and budgeting software out there.
 As an Apple user, I personally love Banktivity and can recommend it after having had used it for over a decade now.
 For Windows users, Quicken is very popular.
 If you’d like a browser-based app, Mint has a free plan.
 Forbes did a full review of Mint recently, which you can find here.